|

 All seven sons

-as part of the Confederate army, leaving Jacob with a large farm
+as part of the Confederate army during the American Civil War, leaving Jacob with a large farm

 and no sons to help run it.